 Vittal Pindi is the famous Sri Krishna Leelotsav celebrations held annually during the Sri Krishna Janmashtami at the world famous Udupi Sri Krishna Temple in Karnataka.
-Vittal Pindi 2012 date is August 10.
-Sri Krishna Jayanti at Udupi Temple is on August 9.
+Vittal Pindi 2017 date is August 14.
 The unique aspect of Vittal Pindi is that a clay murti of Sri Krishna is prepared for the occasion and is immersed in the Madhwa Sarovara Pond.
 Usually the Utsava Murti is made of Gold, Silver or Bronze.

 The highlight of Vittal Pindi is the colourful procession of the Utsava Murti of the Udupi Sri Krishna Temple.
 Thousands of people arrive to witness the procession of Sri Krishna.
 The procession is held in the afternoon and is joined by fancy, folk, and cultural troupes.
 Tableau representing episodes from the life of Sri Krishna is part of the procession.